sackosoft/sanctum/README.md

 - [ ] Docunomicon - Definition and example of Lua spells
     - [x] Minimal documentation for spells in the runtime.
-    - [ ] Detailed documentation for spells in the runtime.
-    - [ ] Exhaustive documentation for spells in the runtime.
 - [ ] Spell Casting
     - [x] Spells can be loaded dynamically into the sanctum from files.
         - [ ] Spells are loaded and unloaded with the prepare and unprepare lifecycle hooks.